DLOVRIC2/designdive/README.md

 ### Troubleshooting

-If you face any issues, check:
+If you face any issues, check

-- Your Docker version: Ensure that your Docker version is up-to-date.
+- Your Docker version Ensure that your Docker version is up-to-date.
-- Dockerfile paths: Ensure the paths specified in the `docker-compose.yml` are correct.
+- Dockerfile paths Ensure the paths specified in the `docker-compose.yml` are correct.

 ---